Karkadeh

 Karkadeh (كركديه) is a traditional beverage made in Egypt and Sudan by infusing dried petals from the roselle flower in water.
 Renowned for its deep red color and tart flavor, karkadeh can be enjoyed both hot and cold, serving as a refreshing drink across various seasons.

-Roselle may have been first domesticated in western Sudan, possibly as early as 4000 BC.

-Preparation
+In Egypt

 To prepare karkadeh, dried roselle petals are combined with water and brought to a boil.
 The mixture is then simmered for an additional 5 to 10 minutes to extract the full flavor of the roselle.
 After boiling, the liquid is strained to remove the petals, and sugar is added to achieve the desired sweetness.
 Once cooled, the beverage can be refrigerated and served chilled, often garnished with fresh mint leaves or a slice of lime.

 Alternatively, karkadeh can be prepared using a cold brew method.
 In this approach, dried roselle petals are soaked in cold water and left to steep overnight.
 The following day, the mixture is strained, sweetened to taste, and served chilled over ice.
 This method yields a milder flavor compared to the traditional boiling technique.

-In Egypt, dried roselle is commonly available in tea bags, which are convenient for making a quick cup of hot roselle tea but often result in a milder flavor compared to the traditional method.
+Today, dried roselle is commonly available in tea bags in Egypt for a faster preparation of hot roselle tea, but often yield a milder flavor compared to the traditional method.